A scientific analysis of monocultures, humus degradation, and the systemic consequences for our Earth

 What exactly happens in the soil?

-What processes take place there?
+What processes are taking place there?

 I didn't want to believe it.